cylc/cylc-admin/docs/proposal-cli-wfs-authentication.md

   to accommodate much higher level of detail than was originally intended.
 * 12.08.19: proposal updated to account for discussions in 'Cylc Core' team video conference on 08.08.19 (UK date).
+* 19.08.19: amendments made in response to some general feedback by DM & to adapt the proposal to the new context & plan relating to overarching WFS security, i.e. also considering the network commuications.

-### Case-by-case Outline
+### Case-by-case outline

 **For command-to-workflow-service (CLI-to-WFS) authentication, use:**

-(The numbers below refer to the cases outlined in the 'Client cases' section above, so please cross-reference with that.)
+(The numbers below refer to the cases outlined in the ['Client cases' section above](#client-cases), so please cross-reference with that.)

 * (1i) Ideally, & therefore to try in the first instance, **event-based one-time tokens, which each last for the duration of a single command (upon